 What’s going on?

 Product.
 Participants hate their program.
-They feel micromanaged and judged by people who don’t actually understand their daily challenges and who blame lack of progress on lack of motivation and self-discipline.
+They feel micromanaged and judged by people who lack empathy, don’t actually understand their daily challenges and then suggest they lack motivation and self-discipline.

 Company C is a large health club with multiple locations.